-What Legal Rights Do Nursing Home Residents Have?
+What Legal Rights Do Nursing Home Residents in Colorado Have?

-When you move a loved one into a nursing home, it can feel like unfamiliar territory.
-Unless you’ve dealt with nursing homes in the past, there are countless unknowns on procedures, payments, and expectations.
-Whether you are starting a journey with a nursing facility or have been working with one for some time, it’s important to understand nursing home resident rights and nursing home laws and regulations.
-Just because someone is a resident of a nursing home doesn’t mean he/she loses all autonomy.
-Every nursing home resident should be informed about their rights, as they may be more extensive than you expected.
+When you move a loved one into a nursing home in Colorado, it can feel like unfamiliar territory.
+Unless you’ve dealt with Colorado nursing homes in the past, there are countless unknowns on procedures, payments, and expectations.
+Whether you are starting a journey with a nursing facility or have been working with one for some time, it’s important to understand Colorado nursing home resident rights and Colorado nursing home laws and regulations.
+Just because someone is a resident of a Colorado nursing home doesn’t mean he/she loses all autonomy.
+Every Colorado nursing home resident should be informed about their rights, as they may be more extensive than you expected.
 Here are some of the most noteworthy rights all residents are entitled to:

 - Residents have the right to be treated with dignity, respect, and consideration at all times.